Elevé Cosmetic Surgery logo

 How Lipedema Is Diagnosed

 No single lab test confirms lipedema.
-Diagnosis is clinical, based on history and a careful physical examination by a clinician familiar with the condition.
-Because lipedema is still under-recognized, many patients are told for years that they simply need to "lose more weight" — when in fact dieting alone cannot reduce lipedema fat.
+Diagnosis is clinical.
+Your clinician makes it from your history and a careful physical exam.
+Because lipedema is still under-recognized, you may be told for years that you "just need to lose more weight" — when in fact dieting alone cannot reduce lipedema fat.

 Key red flags during consultation